aldum/learnyouanelm.github.io/pages/01-introduction.md

 Welcome to *Learn You an Elm*!
 If you're reading this, chances are you want to learn Elm.
-Well, you've come to the right place, but let's talk about this tutorial a bit first.
+Well, you've come to the right place, but first let's talk about this tutorial a bit.

 I decided to write this because *Learn You A Haskell* is now a common resource for learning functional programming.
 But, Elm is developing into its own language, and has some significant technical and philosophical differences from Haskell.
-So, instead of throwing away the great resource that is LYAH, we've dediced to adapt it.
+So, instead of throwing away the great resource that is LYAH, we've decided to adapt it.

 ![bird](img/bird.png)